Azuki Trading 12.1% Lower Over Last Week (AZUKI)

-Azuki (AZUKI) traded down 3.2% against the dollar during the 1-day period ending at 17:00 PM E.T. on October 4th.
-Azuki has a total market capitalization of $3.00 and approximately $15.00 worth of Azuki was traded on exchanges in the last day.
-In the last seven days, Azuki has traded 12.1% lower against the dollar.
-One Azuki coin can now be bought for about $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.
+Azuki (AZUKI) traded 3.2% lower against the US dollar during the 24 hour period ending at 16:00 PM ET on October 5th.
+In the last seven days, Azuki has traded down 12.1% against the US dollar.
+Azuki has a total market cap of $3.00 and approximately $15.00 worth of Azuki was traded on exchanges in the last 24 hours.
+One Azuki coin can now be purchased for $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.

 - AXIA Coin (AXC) traded 0% higher against the dollar and now trades at $13.43 or 0.00068732 BTC.